 After finding an affordable flight from Virgin Atlantic, I just had 4 days in London to explore before heading to Paris and Rome.
 I wanted to do and see as much as I could and my aunt made sure I did just that.
 For a modern city, there’s so much history shared in London.
-If you’re visiting London for the first time, here’s a sample 4 day London Itinerary filled with things to do and see in London in 4 days that can be used for trip planning.
+If you’re visiting London for the first time, here’s a sample London itinerary filled with things to do and see in London in 4 days that can be used for trip planning.

 London Itinerary Day 1 – Exploring the City of London and Westminster

-Thr first stops on my 4 day London Itinerary was to The City of London and Westminister.
+The first stops on my 4 day London Itinerary were to The City of London and Westminister.
 If you’re wondering about transportation, the best way to get around London is purchasing an Oyster Card to take public transportation.
 Traveling during off-peak hours also saves money on fares.
 Coming from East London, I walked along The River Thames towards the DLR station starting the journey into The City of London and made the first stop at Tower Hill Station.

 Tower of London